scrabbletank/farhome-rules/rulesdoc.md

 You conjure up a barrage of illusory light to distract up to 5 creatures.
 Make a spellcasting roll, adding a terrible die for every creature you target.
 On success, the creatures add 1 bad die to their first attack or spell attack roll on their next turn.
 This effect ends after their first attack or at the end of their turn.
 You may cast this as a reaction for 2 AP, targeting a single creature and making a spellcasting roll against 2 terrible dice instead.

-Add an enhanced die for every level above cast cantrip.
+Add an enhanced die for every level cast above cast cantrip.

 ___
 #### Witchcraft